Early design document for VE Holden Commodore shows small sedan, coupe variants

 Unfortunately, the 2008 global financial crisis and the ensuing bankruptcy of parent company General Motors meant Holden's export deal with Pontiac was over, and with falling demand for the Commodore back home, investing in additional variants was no longer an option.

-The VF Commodore that followed in 2013, sold in the states as the Chevrolet SS, was an update of the VE.
+The VF Commodore that followed in 2013, sold in the states as the Chevrolet SS, was an update of the VE instead of a redesign.
 It lasted until 2017 when Holden ceased production in Australia.
 The next Commodore, the ZB, was a rebadged Opel Insignia sourced from Germany.
 Sales continued to slide, and the demise of the ZB Commodore along with the Holden brand was announced by GM at the start of 2020.